Features

 3140_Task_Template_Copy.gif

-3. Confirm the copy and the copied Template displays in the Task Templates list.
+3. Confirm that the copied Template displays in the Task Templates list.

 4. Select the copied Template to open the drawer and make any changes.